Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 “They put these drop boxes there and in a number of cases, they’d be gone for three days.
 They’d take them up and they.
 Where are they?
 Where are they?
 They were gone.”

-Secretary of state counsel Ryan Germany previously told the state House Government Affairs Committee that video reviews found this to be false.
+The secretary of state’s counsel, Ryan Germany, previously told the state House Government Affairs Committee that video reviews found this to be false.

 “Georgia’s secretary of state agreed to a litigation settlement, which is something that nobody’s ever seen.
 One like this.
 I want to just tell you that [voting-rights advocate] Stacey Abrams took him to the cleaners that drastically and illegally changed the state’s election procedures.”